Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering: Methodology

 For the ESD model, we take into account the effects of stellar mass of galaxies, halo profiles, off-centering effects, and the 2-halo term.

 For the effect of stellar mass, relative to halos, the mass of galaxies is concentrated within a very small radius, allowing it to be treated as a point source for its ESD as follows

-where $M_*$ is the stellar mass of BCGs, derived using the ``Kcorrect'' code \citep{Blanton2007AJ}, which estimates stellar masses based on the stellar population synthesis models of \citet{Bruzual2003} with a initial mass function from \citet{Chabrier2003PASP}.
+The stellar mass $M_*$ of BCGs is derived using the \textsc{Kcorrect} code \citep{Blanton2007AJ}, which estimates stellar masses through broadband SED fitting based on the stellar population synthesis models of \citet{Bruzual2003} with a initial mass function from \citet{Chabrier2003PASP}.
 The mean stellar mass for each subsample is listed in Table \ref{tab:sample}.
 We adopt the NFW model \citep{navarro1997universal} to describe an individual halo profile, whose density is expressed as

 with $\rho_0=\rho_m \Delta_{\rm vir}/(3I)$, where $I=[\ln (1+c)-c/(1+c)]/c^3$. $r_{\rm vir}$ is the virial radius, $r_s$ is the scale radius and the concentration $c$ of halos is defined by $c= r_{\rm vir}/r_s$.
 In this paper, we define the halo mass with an overdensity of \( \Delta_{\rm vir} = 200 \) times the mean matter density \( \rho_m \) and the halo mass is given by $M_{\rm 200m}=\Delta_{\rm vir}(4 \pi /3) \rho_m r^3_{\rm vir}$.
 The unit of $M_{\rm 200m}$ for both observations and simulations in this work is ${\rm M_\odot}/h$.
 We employ the analytical expression for the surface density \( \Delta \Sigma_{\rm NFW} \) as presented in \citet{yang2006}.